Everything Everywhere All at Once: Accolades

-Everything Everywhere All at Once made Academy Awards history with nominations across multiple categories.
-Yeoh is the first Asian woman to win Best Actress, as well as the second woman of color overall after Halle Berry in 2002.
-Stephanie Hsu's nomination in the Best Supporting Actress category, alongside Hong Chau's nomination for The Whale, marked the first time two Asian actresses were nominated in that category in the same year.
-It is also the first science-fiction film to win Best Picture, and to win five of the top six Academy Awards.
-While no film has won in all four acting categories, it became only the third to win three out of four, along with A Streetcar Named Desire (1951) and Network (1976), and the first to also win Best Picture.
+Everything Everywhere All at Once made Academy Awards history in several categories.
+Yeoh was the first Asian Best Actress, the second woman of color after Halle Berry in 2002, and the first Malaysian to win any Academy Award.
+Stephanie Hsu's nomination in the Best Supporting Actress category, alongside Hong Chau's nomination for The Whale, marked the first time two actresses of Asian ethnicity were nominated in that category in the same year.
+Quan was the first Vietnam-born actor to win an Academy Award.
+Jamie Lee Curtis also won the first Oscar of her career, for Best Supporting Actress, helping the film win three out of four acting categories.
+It is also the first science-fiction film to win Best Picture, and the first science-fiction film to win five of the top six Academy Awards.
+While no film has ever won in all four acting categories, it was the third to win three out of four, after A Streetcar Named Desire (1951) and Network (1976), and the first to also win Best Picture.
+It is the first film since 2013's Gravity to win seven Academy Awards, and the most awarded Best Picture winner since 2008's Slumdog Millionaire.